 Therefore, 40 CFR chapter I is amended as follows:Start Part

-Unless the Administrator otherwise explicitly provides in a particular order, the time and date of the entry of a regulation issued under section 21 U.S.C.
-346a(e)(1)(C), or any order issued under 21 U.S.C.
+Unless the Administrator otherwise explicitly provides in a particular order, the time and date of the issuance of a regulation under section 21 U.S.C.
+346a(e)(1)(C), or any order under 21 U.S.C.
 346a(f)(1)(C) or 21 U.S.C.
-346a(g)(2)(C), or any regulation that is the subject of such an order, shall, for purposes of 21 U.S.C.
-346a(h), be at 1 p.m. eastern time (standard or daylight, as appropriate) on the date that is for a Federal Register document, 2 weeks after the date when the document is published in the Federal Register, or for any other document, 2 weeks after it is signed.
+346a(g)(2)(C), or any regulation that is the subject of such an order, shall, for purposes of 28 U.S.C.
+2112, be at 1 p.m. eastern time (standard or daylight, as appropriate) on the date that is for a Federal Register document, 2 weeks after the date when the document is published in the Federal Register, or for any other document, 2 weeks after it is signed.

-5. Part 163 is removed.End Part Start Part
+5. Part 163 is removed.End Amendment Part Start Part

-6. Part 177 is removed.End Part Start Part
+6. Part 177 is removed.End Amendment Part Start Part

 (a) On or before the 60th day after the date of publication in the Federal Register of an order under part 180 of this chapter establishing, modifying, or revoking a regulation, or denying all or any portion of a petition, a person adversely affected by such order or petition denial may submit, in accordance with § 178.25, one or more written objections to the order (or to the action that is the subject of the order).